Temporary Contract Not Renewed: Are You Entitled to Compensation?

 Common mistakes made by young people

-• thinking they are not entitled to anything
+• think they are not entitled to anything

-• assuming that “not renewing” is always okay
+• assume that “not renewing” is always okay

 That's a shame.
-In many cases there is money to be claimed.
+In many cases there is money to be had.

-Are you unsure if you are entitled to compensation?
+Are you unsure whether you are entitled to compensation?

 Are you: